atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I Weil, Madam; if you. a, re too fine a
-Lady to visit your own child in his assliftion, I shall go to him vv^ithout I you — but first kt me See my poor
+Lady to visit your own child in his assliftion, I shall go to him vv^ithout I you --but first kt me See my poor
-Fanny. — Go, Polly, " added he to
+Fanny. --Go, Polly, " added he to
 Maria, and prepare your Sister for my •. •. com
 V
 /